 Progress to Date —

-- 2017: Scoped and budgeted project; obtained funding commitment from Essex County; recruited project manager (David Freschi); identified and pre-ordered native canopy tree saplings
+- 2017: Scoped and budgeted project; obtained funding commitment from Essex County; identified and pre-ordered native canopy tree saplings

 - See initial scoping document: Prisoner’s Pond Forest Regeneration – 2017 Proposal

-- 2018: First 1-acre area — worked with Boy Scout Troop 6, Verona DPW, Sustainable Verona team and other local volunteers to clear bush honeysuckle; cut and cleared dead / dying white ash and invasive Norway maple trees
+- 2018: Worked with Boy Scout Troops 6 & 9, Verona DPW, Sustainable Verona team and other local volunteers to clear bush honeysuckle, cut and clear dead / dying white ash and invasive Norway maple trees in first 1-acre area

 Next Steps —

-- 2020 – 2023: Continue as above until entire infested 5-acre area has been cleared and native canopy trees installed; have Essex County remove nearby former shooting range and remaining large debris; initiate project to eradicate invasives from pond banks and re-plant with native species
+- 2022-2024: Continue as outlined above until entire 5-acre area has been cleared and native canopy trees installed; work with Essex County to remove nearby former shooting range and remaining large debris; initiate project to eradicate invasives from pond banks and re-plant with native species

 To view this gallery click here.